guptakaran11/grasskode-website/content/post/travel/no-mames/europa.md

 Rita kept pointing at things that were typically Dutch and if I showed a flicker of interest, it went into the shopping cart :blush:

-We drove to their pretty home next and settled in.
+Next, we drove to their pretty home and settled in.
 It was one of those pretty houses that make you smile involuntarily.

 <div class="postimg">
   <div class="grid">